 Cathy also currently teaches at Cal State Stanislaus in the Doctoral Program, and has taught at San Joaquin Teachers College and University of the Pacific in Stockton.
 She is, and has been, Board Member of a number of youth organizations in the Lodi area, including the Lodi Boys & Girls Club, Give Every Child a Chance, the Manteca Unified Student Trust and initiated GOT (Giving Opportunities To Kids), a Lodi District related Foundation.
 Cathy has a PhD and MA in Educational Administration, a BS in Human Development from UC Davis and multiple certificates/credentials in language Development and Multiple Subjects Teaching.
 She lives in Stockton with her family.

-Brad Pagano is the Managing Director for the San Diego Financial Literacy Center.
-He is responsible for the development of the strategic partnership program, the administration of the corporate social responsibility (CSR) platform, as well as the oversight of fundraising, events, public relations, and marketing of the program.
+Brad Pagano is the Managing Director of the San Diego Financial Literacy Center.
+He is responsible for the development of the strategic partners, the administration of the corporate social responsibility (CSR) platform, as well as the oversight of fundraising, events, public relations, and marketing of the program.
+He has worked tirelessly with SDFLC staff and volunteers along with myriad community advocates in the development of programming that impacts the under-served and at-risk communities of San Diego including our military.
+His expertise in personal finance and finance education has had an impact on thousands individuals and families.

 Melissa Pederson has worked at Wescom Credit Union since 1990 and serves currently as the Vice-President of Branch Operations - Region I, a role she has held since 2006.
 She is a graduate of Western CUNA Management School (2006) and completed the Advanced Leadership Program through the USC Marshall School of Business (2005).
 Melissa leads a network of 11 branches to success by identifying methods to best serve the membership, and those who live and work in southern California, through the vast product and service line available.